 AMENDMENTS

 These bylaws may be amended by a majority of all members of the Council present at a regular or a special meeting when the notice of such meeting shall contain the proposed amendment.
-Notices containing information about the bylaws shall be mailed to all members of the Council.
+Notices containing information about the bylaws shall be provided to all members of the Council.

 ARTICLE XI